-The day before each race we will use the data and offer our 1-2-3-4 with an accompanying rationale.
+The day before each race commences we will use the data and offer our 1-2-3-4 with an accompanying common sense rationale.
 In the meantime we will return to the various races and update as and when we receive more information.
 All trends and statistics are now covered for 27 of the 28 races so join our Pacafi Club for just £9.95 (just 36p per race) and have all the information you need to make a profit!

 Here is the à la carte menu for Tuesday 13th March 2018 (DAY 1)

 1.30 Cheltenham: Sky Bet Supreme Novices’ Hurdle (Grade 1)

 2.10 Cheltenham: Racing Post Arkle Challenge Trophy Novices’ Chase (Grade 1)

 3.30 Cheltenham: Unibet Champion Hurdle Challenge Trophy (Grade 1)